RichKMLS/RichKMLS/README.md

 # Hi, I'm 'originates' aka Rich K. 👋

-As a Technical Specialist, I have extensive experience in quality control, data analysis, automation, and developing automation and AI solutions.
+I have extensive experience in quality control, data analysis, automation, and developing AI solutions.
 I enjoy solving complex problems with innovative approaches and I'm passionate about using technology and data to improve lives.

 ## 🚀 Skills and Tools